raspberrypilearning/quest-seeker/en/step_3.md

 Find another NPC and escort them.
 This could be back to the Quest Giver NPC or to another NPC or GameObject.

 --- /collapse ---

+--- collapse ---

+---
+title: Storytelling quest
+---

+Find out information from another NPC.

+--- /collapse ---

+--- collapse ---

+---
+title: Puzzle or task quest
+---

+Solve a puzzle.

+--- /collapse ---

+--- /task ---

+--- task ---

+Choose a reward type.

+--- collapse ---

+---
+title: Coins or experience
+---

+--- /collapse ---

+--- collapse ---

+---
+title: An accessory or follower
+---

+--- /collapse ---

+--- collapse ---

+---
+title: Unlock
+---

+Remove a barrier or get access to an area or items that were not available previously.

+--- /collapse ---

 --- /task ---